Indonesian language: Number

 Indonesian grammar does not regularly mark plurals.
-In Indonesian, to change a singular into a plural one either repeats the word or adds para before it (the latter for living things only); for example, "students" can be either murid-murid or para murid.
+Generally, to explicitly state something as a plural one either repeats the word, uses distributive affixes, or adds identifiers; for example, "students" can be either murid-murid or para murid.
 Plurals are rarely used in Indonesian, especially in informal parlance.
 Reduplication is often mentioned as the formal way to express the plural form of nouns in Indonesian; however, in informal daily discourse, speakers of Indonesian usually use other methods to indicate the concept of something being "more than one".
 Reduplication may also indicate the conditions of variety and diversity as well, and not simply plurality.

-Reduplication is commonly used to emphasise plurality; however, reduplication has many other functions.
+Reduplication is commonly used to emphasise plurality; however, reduplication have many other functions.
 For example, orang-orang means "(all the) people", but orang-orangan means "scarecrow".
 Similarly, while hati means "heart" or "liver", hati-hati is a verb meaning "to be careful".
-Also, not all reduplicated words are inherently plural, such as orang-orangan "scarecrow/scarecrows", biri-biri "a/some sheep" and kupu-kupu "butterfly/butterflies".
-Some reduplication is rhyming rather than exact, as in sayur-mayur "(all sorts of) vegetables".
+Also, not all reduplicated words are inherently plural, such as layang-layang "kite(s)", biri-biri "a/some sheep" and kupu-kupu "butterfly/butterflies"; these words can be both singular and plural, and if one needs to explicitly state as plural, a speaker must identify it with quantity words.
+Some reduplication is rhyming rather than exact, as in sayur-mayur "(all sorts of) vegetables" or warna-warni "colorful" or "a range of colors".

 Distributive affixes derive mass nouns that are effectively plural: pohon "tree", pepohonan "flora, trees"; rumah "house", perumahan "housing, houses"; gunung "mountain", pegunungan "mountain range, mountains".

-Quantity words come before the noun: seribu orang "a thousand people", beberapa pegunungan "a series of mountain ranges", beberapa kupu-kupu "some butterflies".
+Numeralia and quantity words can also come before the noun to specify something as plural: seribu orang "a thousand people", sekelompok orang "a group of people", beberapa pegunungan "a series of mountain ranges", beberapa kupu-kupu "some butterflies", sejumlah kupu-kupu "a number of butterflies", para murid "(those) students" (para is often used for living things only).

 Plural in Indonesian serves just to explicitly mention the number of objects in sentence.
 For example, Ani membeli satu kilo mangga (Ani buys one kilogram of mangoes).
 In this case, "mangoes", which is plural, is not said as mangga-mangga because the plurality is implicit: the amount a kilogram means more than one mango rather than one giant mango.
-So, as it is logically, one does not change the singular into the plural form, because it is not necessary and considered a pleonasm (in Indonesian often called pemborosan kata).
+So, as it is logically, one does not need to change the singular into the plural form, because it is not necessary and considered a pleonasm (in Indonesian often called pemborosan kata).